-14. The para-veterinary training programme has been completed for Fiji, the Cook Islands, the Solomon Islands, and Nauru.
-We are currently running para-vet training for Niue.
-2024 we plan to conduct Tonga, RMI, and Kiribati training.
+The para-veterinary training programme has been completed for Fiji, the Cook Islands, the Solomon Islands, and Nauru.
+Paravet training is currently being conducted in Niue.
+Training for Tonga, Republic of Marshall Islands and Kiribati will also be completed in 2024.
 Paravet technical training has been successfully delivered with NZ MPI and DAFF support.
 Under the new grant funding agreement with NZMFAT expanding the scope pf paravet training to other countries which include Vanuatu and PNG.